Change Manager: Definition, background, tips – How to lead change successfully

 That’s why it’s important that when you make a change, you consistently ensure that you make the old impossible!

-Change Manager Tip 3: Plan your communication actively!
+Change Manager Tip 3: Actively plan your communication!

-Do not underestimate the communication effort!
-If you communicate too little in phases of change, you will initiate the phase of uncertainty mentioned above.
+Don’t underestimate the communication effort!
+If you don’t communicate enough during phases of change, you will trigger the phase of uncertainty mentioned above.
 Remember: rumors and uncertainty always go hand in hand with negative emotions.
-And these in turn paralyze the productivity of your company, because they make people dissatisfied to inefficient – and can even lead to a change of direction.
+And these in turn paralyze the productivity of your team or company, because they make people dissatisfied or even inefficient – and can even lead to a change of direction.

-Therefore: plan exactly what kind of communication is needed in your company.
+Therefore: plan exactly what kind of communication is needed in your team or company.

 How can you address all the issues at hand, dispel uncertainties and accompany the change well?